gt-marine-robotics-group/Virtuoso/virtuoso_sensors/README.md

 ## Virtuoso Nodes

+### camera_info_node.py
+Publishes the appropriate [CameraInfo](http://docs.ros.org/en/noetic/api/sensor_msgs/html/msg/CameraInfo.html) for each camera.
+Camera information found in the `camera_config.yaml` file in the config directory of `virtuoso_perception`.

 ### lidar_republish.py
-Republishes the incoming LIDAR data in the correct frame.
+Republishes the incoming Lidar data in the `wamv/lidar_wamv_link` frame.
+Additionally adds an intensity field to the data (set to 0 for each point) because AutowareAuto requires an intensity field for its PointCloud processing.

-### camera_republish.py
+### laser_to_pcd_node.py
-Republishes the incoming camera data in the correct frame.
+Subscribes to a a [LaserScan](http://docs.ros.org/en/melodic/api/sensor_msgs/html/msg/LaserScan.html) topic and republishes the data as a [PointCloud](http://docs.ros.org/en/melodic/api/sensor_msgs/html/msg/PointCloud2.html).
+Uses functions in `laser_geometry.py` to do the conversion.

 ### f9p_gps_republish.py
 Republishes the incoming GPS data in the correct frame.